 Calls for Proposals

-- We call for proposals for the Alvra and Bernina instrument at the Aramis hard X-ray line and for the first time also for the new Maloja instrument at the Athos soft X-ray line.
+- We call for proposals for the Alvra and Bernina instrument at the Aramis hard X-ray line and for the new Maloja instrument at the Athos soft X-ray line.
 The branch lines and instruments are described in detail below.

 - SwissFEL is being continuously developed but the proposals must be based on the parameters outlined below on this page.

 - For Aramis Alvra, we offer SFX beamtime slots in standard configuration.

 - For Bernina a new RIXS spectrometer and a cryogenic sample chamber for THz pump experiments are available.

 - After the submission deadline the proposals are evaluated in terms of safety and technical feasibility.
 Then they are ranked in terms of scientific criteria by the international SwissFEL Proposal Review Committee (PRC).
 More information about the evaluation procedure is published on Evaluation.
 The result of this rating is the basis for the beamtime assessment made by SwissFEL.